 - 1. Practice skills

 - 2. Research Skills

 - 3. Facilitating Learning

 - 4. Leadership

-- (RCOT, 2017)
+(RCOT, 2017)

-In conjunction with your Occupational Therapy Degree Apprenticeship Pebble Pad Portfolio, this placement portfolio provides you with a framework to allow you to plan, record, reflect on and evaluate your professional practice experiences.
+This portfolio provides you with a framework to allow you to plan, record, reflect on and evaluate your professional practice experiences.
 This in turn will allow you to link your practice learning as a continuum of experience helping you to take responsibility for your personal and professional development.
-Using your portfolio will prepare you for your post registration career and lifelong learning and allow you to fulfill both the placement competencies and begin the process of personal and professional development planning necessary to meet the CPD standards and (on qualifying), maintain your registration with the Health and Care Professions Council (HCPC).
+Using this portfolio will prepare you for your post registration career and lifelong learning and allow you to fulfill both the placement competencies and begin the process of personal and professional development planning necessary to meet the CPD standards and (on qualifying), maintain your registration with the Health and Care Professions Council (HCPC).

 The portfolio is for you to complete as you progress through your professional practice modules.
-You can save evidence from here to your pebble pad portfolio as evidence towards your apprenticeship knowledge, skills and behaviours, leading towards your end point assessment.
 Although you are responsible for maintaining the portfolio, practice educators and UWE tutor support will help to facilitate its completion throughout the programme.
 You may be required to submit your portfolio for inspection by external examiners during the programme.